salishbaahmed/OptimusAutomate_IntentChatbot/README.md

 # OptimusAutomate_IntentChatbot

-Chatbot with Intent Recognition — built for the OptimusAutomate Virtual AI Internship (Task 2).
+Chatbot with Intent Recognition — built for the OptimusAutomate Virtual AI Internship.

 ## Overview
 **ShopBot** is a customer support chatbot for a fictional electronics store (TechNest).
 It uses an LLM (Groq API, `llama-3.3-70b-versatile`) for both **intent classification** and **response generation** in a single call, tracks multi-turn conversation context, and runs in a Streamlit chat UI.